microsoft/PersonalizedFL/README.md

 ## Benchmark

-We offer a benchmark for organsmnist.
-Please note that the results are based on the data splits in split/medmnist0.1.
+We offer a benchmark for OrganS-MNIST.
+Please note that the results are based on the data splits in `split/medmnist0.1`.
 Different data splits may lead different results.
 For complete parameters, please refer to `run.sh`.

 | Non-iid alpha | Base | FedAvg | FedProx | FedBN | FedAP |
 |----------|----------|----------|----------|----------|----------|